TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

 EA's privacy practices comply with the APEC Cross Border Privacy Rules System.
 The APEC CBPR system provides a framework for organizations to ensure protection of personal information transferred among participating APEC economies.
 More information about the APEC framework can be found at https://www.apec.org/Groups/Committee-on-Trade-and-Investment/~/media/Files/Groups/ECSG/CBPR/CBPR-PoliciesRulesGuidelines.ashx.

-Information is collected by our parent company, Electronic Arts, Inc. For information from the European Economic Area (EEA), Electronic Arts, Inc. holds certifications under the EU-US and Swiss-US Privacy Shield (which are available at www.privacyshield.gov/participant?id=a2zt0000000GnuQAAS&status=Active).
-When Electronic Arts, Inc. transfers information from the EEA to other affiliates, agents or service providers that are outside the EEA, it will do so in compliance with the 'Accountability for Onward Transfer' principle of the Privacy Shield.
+Information is collected by our parent company, Electronic Arts, Inc. For information from the European Economic Area (EEA), United Kingdom and Switzerland, Electronic Arts, Inc. holds certifications under the EU-US and Swiss-US Privacy Shield (which are available at www.privacyshield.gov/participant?id=a2zt0000000GnuQAAS&status=Active).
+When Electronic Arts, Inc. transfers information from the EEA, United Kingdom and Switzerland to other affiliates, agents or service providers that are outside the EEA, United Kingdom and Switzerland, it will do so in compliance with the 'Accountability for Onward Transfer' principle of the Privacy Shield.

 6\.
 How We Protect Your Personal Information